leoyliu/Crime-Hotspots-in-Toronto/README.md

 -   `data/raw_data` contains the raw data as obtained from the Government of Ontario.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
--   `other` contains a datasheet, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, clean, test, and model data.
+-   `scripts` contains the R scripts used to download, simulate, clean, and test data.

 ## Statement on LLM usage
 The ChatGPT-4 model contributed to the creation of data validation tests and the polishing of wording.
 The entire chat history is available in `other/llm/usage.txt`.